iamcall/Unity-Video-Game-Cedar-Hollow/README.md

 - 👫 Relationships with townsfolk
 - 🐝 The survival of your bees and forest

-The game is structured in **15 chapters across 3 acts**, with each chapter centered on helping a town member and uncovering more of the mystery:contentReference[oaicite:2]{index=2}.
+The game is structured in **15 chapters across 3 acts**, with each chapter centered on helping a town member and uncovering more of the mystery.

 ---